-In literature, an antagonist is a character or a group of characters which stand in opposition to the protagonist or the main character.
-The term antagonist comes from Greek word “antagonistēs” that means opponent, competitor or rival.
+In literature, an antagonist is a character, or a group of characters, which stands in opposition to the Protagonist, which is the main character.
+The term “antagonist” comes from the Greek word antagonistēs, which means “opponent,” “competitor,” or “rival.”

-It is common to refer to an antagonist as a villain (the bad guy) against whom a hero (the good guy) fights in order to relieve himself or others.
+It is common to refer to an antagonist as a villain (the bad guy), against whom a Hero (the good guy) fights in order to save himself or others.
 In some cases, an antagonist may exist within the protagonist that causes an inner conflict or a moral conflict inside his mind.
-This inner conflict is a major theme of many literary works e.g. Doctor Faustus by Christopher Marlowe, Hamlet by William Shakespeare, and A Portrait of an Artist as a Young Man by James Joyce etc. Generally, an antagonist appears as a foil to the main character embodying qualities that are in contrast with the qualities of the main character.
+This inner conflict is a major theme of many literary works, such as Doctor Faustus, by Christopher Marlowe, Hamlet, by William Shakespeare, and A Portrait of an Artist as a Young Man, by James Joyce.
+Generally, an antagonist appears as a foil to the main character, embodying qualities that are in contrast with the qualities of the main character.

-A classical example of an antagonist is that of King Creon in Sophocles’ tragedy “Antigone”.
-Here, the function of the antagonist is to obstruct the main character’s progress through evil plots and actions.
+A classical example of an antagonist is that of King Creon in Sophocles’ tragedy Antigone.
+Here, the function of the antagonist is to obstruct the main character’s progress, through evil plots and actions.
 Antigone, the protagonist, struggles against King Creon, the antagonist, in her effort to give her brother a respectable burial.
-Through his evil designs, Creon tries to hamper her in this attempt by announcing that her brother is a traitor and decreeing that “he must be left to the elements.”
+Through his evil designs, Creon tries to hamper her in this attempt by announcing that her brother was a traitor, and decreeing that “he must be left to the elements.”
 This protagonist-antagonist conflict becomes the theme of this tragedy.

-Another example of an antagonist is the character of “Iago” in Shakespeare’s “Othello”.
-Iago stands as the most notorious villains of all time who spends all his time in plotting against Othello, the protagonist, and his wife Desdemona.
-Through his evil schemes, he convinces Othello that his wife has been cheating on him and even convinces him to kill his own wife despite her being faithful to him.
+Another example of an antagonist is the character of Iago in Shakespeare’s Othello.
+Iago stands as one of the most notorious villains of all time, having spent all of his time plotting against Othello, the protagonist, and his wife Desdemona.
+Through his evil schemes, Iago convinces Othello that his wife has been cheating on him, and even convinces him to kill his own wife despite her being faithful to him.
 The thing that separates Iago from other antagonists is that we do not really know why he wants to destroy Othello.

 “Man is not truly one, but truly two.”

 He means that a human soul is a mixture of evil and good.
 In other words, every man’s antagonist exists within himself.
 Hyde is the manifestation of the evil that existed in the honorable Dr. Jekyll.
 Well-known as a respectable Victorian gentleman, Jekyll could never have fulfilled his evil desires.
-He separates his “evil-self” and gave him a separate identity and thus inventing his own antagonist who, as a result, brings his downfall.
+He separated his “evil-self” and gave him a separate identity, thus inventing his own antagonist who, as a result, brings his downfall.

 Function of Antagonist

 Conflict is a basic element of any plot.
 The presence of an antagonist alongside a protagonist is vital for the typical formula of a plot.
-The antagonist opposes the protagonist in his endeavors and thus the conflict ensues.
-The protagonist struggles against the antagonist who takes the plot to a climax and later the conflict is resolved with the defeat of the antagonist or, as in tragedies, with the downfall of the protagonist.
+The antagonist opposes the protagonist in his endeavors, and thus the conflict ensues.
+The protagonist struggles against the antagonist, taking the plot to a climax.
+Later, the conflict is resolved with the defeat of the antagonist; or, as in tragedies, with the downfall of the protagonist.